RetroReversing/retroReversing/categories/tutorials/sdks.md

 {% include link-to-other-post.html post="/game-boy-advance-sdk/" description="For more information on the Official Game Boy Advance SDK files check out this post." %}

 ## Nintendo DS (NDS)
+We are currently in the process of documenting the files found in the Official Nintendo DS (NITRO) Software development kit:
+{% include link-to-other-post.html post="/DS-NITRO-SDK" description="For more information on the Official Nintendo DS SDK files check out this post." %}

 ---
 # SEGA Software Development Kits